aronweiler/assistant/src/db/readme.md

 - ...

 # Why?
-There are a number of goals for adding storage that the LLM can access and associating the data with conversations (a.k.a. creating a memory):
+There are a number of goals for adding storage that the LLM can access and associating the data with conversations (a.k.a. creating a conversation):
-- It will allow the LLM to recall actions it took related to user input, and then see the outcome of its actions (retrieve memories- what worked, what didn't)
+- It will allow the LLM to recall actions it took related to user input, and then see the outcome of its actions (retrieve conversations- what worked, what didn't)
 - The LLM can use the data store for the various tools it will employ- for instance, if we have and API specification stored for an application, it can be referenced by the model when interacting with the specified API.
 - The LLM can look up other documents that might not have been available to the model during training.
 - ...